vjandrea/vjandrea.github.io/_posts/2018-12-15-bug-agenda-export-import.md

 ````
 As you may notice, `"day_each_month"` appears twice, while the second should be, according to the documentation, `"day_each_year"`.

-If we edit manually the exported XML and change `"day_each_month"` to `"day_each_year"`, when we import the attribute value won't be recognized and will show up as `None`.
+If we edit manually the exported XML and change `"day_each_month"` to `"day_each_year"`, when we import the XML the attribute value won't be recognized and will show up as `None`.